-To calculate a district's equalization grant, Georgia conducts two calculations.
-The first identifies high and low wealth districts on a per pupil basis, while the second identifies the size of the grant.
-Currently, equalization funding grants are allocated to all districts whose per-pupil property tax digest value is less than the statewide average.
-All districts are sorted by property tax wealth per student enrollment (in QBE the weighted FTE) in comparison to a statewide benchmark, which excludes the nine highest and nine lowest district values as part of the calculation of this average.
-The revised calculation would use a multi-year average of property tax wealth per student enrollment.
+- 1. The first identifies high and low wealth districts on a per pupil basis, while the second identifies the size of the grant.
+Currently, equalization funding grants are allocated to all districts whose per-pupil property tax digest value is less than the statewide average. - 2.
+All districts are sorted by property tax wealth per student enrollment (in QBE the weighted FTE) in comparison to a statewide benchmark, which excludes the nine highest and nine lowest district values as part of the calculation of this average. - 3.
+After districts are sorted by property wealth per student, those that are at or below the statewide average are "equalized" for their local tax effort when the state generates their annual equalization grants.

-After districts are sorted by the multi-year average of property wealth per student, those that are at or below the statewide average are "equalized" for their local tax effort when the state generates their annual equalization grant.
 The formula for determining a districts equalization grant after it has been deemed eligible is listed below.